lvgl/lvgl/docs/intro/index.md

 The changes are recorded in [CHANGELOG.md](/CHANGELOG).

 ### Version support
-Before v8 every minor release of major releases are supproted for 1 year.
+Before v8 every minor release of major releases is supported for 1 year.
 From v8 every minor release is supported for 1 year.

 | Version | Release date | Support end | Active |